From virtual assistants to security authentication, we are gradually moving into a world wherein machine learning systems can understand what we say.

 These virtual assistants are applications of automatic speech recognition (ASR).
 Also known as computer speech recognition, ASR uses artificial intelligence and machine learning algorithms to analyze and convert human speech to text.

-To ensure the maximum effectiveness of your ASR models, it is important to collect substantial speech or audio datasets.
+To ensure the maximum effectiveness of your ASR models, it is important to collect substantial speech & audio datasets.
+The goal of speech collection is to collect enough sample recordings to feed and train ASR models.

 Artificial intelligence can only be as intelligent as the data it’s given.
 It is important to collect substantial speech or audio datasets to train an ASR model with maximum effectiveness.
 We’ve outlined the steps in speech data collection to effectively train your machine learning learning model: